What dismantling the Postal Service will do to American cities

 These quirky local anchors connect people to particularities of time and place.
 Significantly, in 2012 the National Trust for Historic Preservation added historic post offices to their list of endangered buildings.

-Meanwhile the bigger, main post offices like those in St. Louis, Washington, D.C. and New Orleans are treasured architectural marvels that span entire city blocks.
+Meanwhile the bigger, main post offices such as those in St. Louis, Washington, D.C., and New Orleans are treasured architectural marvels that span entire city blocks.
 Built at the turn of the 20th century and now on the National Register of Historic Places, their grand designs represent ambitious public investment and confidence in the government’s role to foster trade, commerce, and communication.

 Eroded ideals